Pochalla Airport

 Pochalla Airport is an airport serving Pochalla in South Sudan.

 Location

-Pochalla Airport (IATA: n/a, ICAO: HSPA) is located in Pochalla County in Boma State, in the town of Pochalla, in eastern South Sudan, at the international border with Ethiopia.
+Pochalla Airport (IATA: n/a, ICAO: HSPA) is located in Pochalla County in the Greater Pibor Administrative Area, in the town of Pochalla, in eastern South Sudan, at the international border with Ethiopia.

 This location lies approximately 375 km, by air, east of Juba International Airport, the largest airport in South Sudan.

 The geographic coordinates of Pochalla Airport are: 7° 10' 48.00" N, 34° 5' 42.00"E (Latitude: 7.1800; Longitude: 34.0950).
 Pochalla Airport is situated 600 m above sea level.
 The airport has a single unpaved runway.

 Overview

 Pochalla Airport is a small civilian airport that serves the town of Pochalla and Boma National Park.
 There are no scheduled flights at Pochalla Airport at this time.